 - Preheat oven to 400F.

 - Line a baking sheet with parchment and set it aside.
-You can also lightly grease a baking sheet with olive oil if you don't have any parchment.
+You can also lightly grease a baking sheet with olive oil or use a non-stick baking dish if you don't have any parchment.
 Both are fine.

-- Into a large mixing bowl add all your ingredients for the potatoes.
+- Into a large mixing bowl add lemon juice, olive oil, mustard and whisk together to combine.
+Add the potatoes, a few pinches of salt, oregano and garlic and toss together well to coat the potatoes.
 Note: You could do this, marinate for a few hours then cook.

 - Cook for 55 minutes at 400F.